 By Kim Henderson, Cobalt Compass Solutions

-In the hybrid model, many newer employees struggle to receive the needed coaching required to be successful in their role.
-We learn through hands-on experience and from mentors who can teach us on the spot.
-In addition to formalized training programs, consider establishing a mentor/mentee program in your staffing organization to foster a sense of community among workers and help individuals get the personalized attention they need.
-Further, sales and recruitment should proactively seek out training and guidance if they aren’t getting what they need to thrive.
+In the hybrid model, many newer staffing employees struggle to receive the needed coaching required to be successful in their role.
+We learn through hands-on experience, collaboration, and mentors that can teach us on the spot.
+Consider establishing a mentor/mentee program in your organization to foster a sense of community among workers and help individuals get the personalized attention they need.
+Implement mentorship programs where experienced professionals can guide and support junior staff members.

 Kim leads Cobalt Compass Solutions, which provides consulting and training services for the staffing industry.
 Training programs encompass the full life cycle of sales and recruiting and teach the skills and strategies to create lasting customer relationships.